Technical Definitions

 80% AFUE: This type of furnace is 80% efficient.
 Stated another way, approximately 80% of the gas burned goes to heat the house.
 The remaining 20% of the heat is expelled up the chimney.

 90% AFUE: This type of furnace is 98% efficient.
-For every dollar of gas that the furnace consumes, 90 to 98 cents goes into heating the house with the remaining few pennies being wasted.
-This type of furnace is also referred to as a condensing furnace because when gas is burned it produces water vapor which is condensed inside the furnace.
+For every dollar of gas the furnace consumes, 90 to 98 cents goes into heating the house, and the remaining few pennies are wasted.
+This type of furnace is also called a condensing furnace because when gas is burned, it produces water vapor condensed inside the furnace.

 AFUE: Annual Fuel Utilization Efficiency.
-This is a measure of the average efficiency of a gas burning appliance over a period of a year, in this case a furnace or boiler.
+This measures the average efficiency of a gas-burning appliance over a year, in this case, a furnace or boiler.

-Adaptive Heat Stage Control: A control which enables the furnace to modulate the gas burner and blower speed to provide just the right amount of heat needed by the house to maintain temperature without the temperature swings associated with single stage equipment.
+Adaptive Heat Stage Control: A control that enables the furnace to modulate the gas burner and blower speed to provide just the right amount of heat the house needs to maintain temperature without the temperature swings associated with single-stage equipment.

-Chimney Liner: A flexible metal tube installed in the masonry chimney to reduce the internal size of the chimney.
+Chimney Liner: A flexible metal tube is installed in the masonry chimney to reduce the internal size of the chimney.
 A liner is necessary to prevent condensation due to the installation of smaller, more efficient heating equipment.
-If condensation were allowed to occur, it would eventually damage the existing chimney.
+If condensation were allowed, it would eventually damage the chimney.

-Condensing Unit: The heart of the cooling system which sits outside the house.
+Condensing Unit: The heart of the cooling system, which sits outside the house.
 The condensing unit contains a compressor and a condensing heat exchanger.
-The compressor circulates refrigerant through the system to draw heat from the inside of the home and expels that heat to the outside via the condensing heat exchanger.
+The compressor circulates the refrigerant through the system to draw heat from the home’s inside and expels that heat to the outside via the condensing heat exchanger.

-Condenser Pad: This pad sits underneath and supports the condensing unit and keeps the unit level.
+Condenser Pad: This pad sits underneath, supports the condensing unit, and keeps the unit level.
 If an air conditioning condenser is not level, it can cause damage requiring expensive repairs or premature replacement.

 Drier: A filter installed into the air conditioning system that protects the system.

-Electric Disconnect: An exterior electric switch that allows a service technician to disconnect power to the condenser for ease of maintenance.
+Electric Disconnect: An exterior electric switch allowing a service technician to disconnect power to the condenser for easy maintenance.

 Electronic Air Filter: Uses metal mesh filters and electrostatic cells to remove minute particles from the return air.
-Mesh pre-filters need to be cleaned monthly and cells require cleaning every 90 days.
-Provides a high level of filtration with the least resistance to air flow but consumes electricity to do so.
+Mesh pre-filters must be cleaned monthly, and cells washed every 90 days.
+It provides a high filtration level with the least airflow resistance but consumes electricity to do so.

 Evaporator Coil: The other half of the air conditioning system.
 This heat exchanger sits downstream of the furnace.
-Refrigerant flows through the evaporator to absorb heat from the house.
+The refrigerant flows through the evaporator to absorb heat from the house.
 The evaporator must be matched to the condensing unit to obtain the stated efficiency.

-Extended Warranty: Increases the manufacturer’s equipment warranty and the contractor’s labor warranty for a full 10 years.
+Extended Warranty: Increases the manufacturer’s equipment and contractor’s labor warranty for ten years.
 Please note that the customer must be able to prove that proper annual equipment maintenance has been performed for an extended warranty to remain in effect.

 Heat Exchanger: Natural gas burns inside the heat exchanger and transfers that heat to the air in the home or water for the radiators.
 The combustion byproducts are then carried out of the heat exchanger through the flue system to the chimney or directly outside the house.

-Home Care Club: A low cost preventative maintenance agreement for your heating and cooling system.
-The equipment manufacturer and the extended warranty company both require that new equipment be properly maintained for the warranties to remain in effect.
-Even though the equipment is new, one year of usage will make a new unit just as dirty as one year of usage on an old unit.
+Home Care Club: A low-cost preventative maintenance agreement for your heating and cooling system.
+The equipment manufacturer and the extended warranty company require that new equipment be adequately maintained for the warranties to remain in effect.
+Even though the equipment is new, one year of usage will make a new unit just as dirty as one year on an old unit.
 For this reason, we recommend our customers take advantage of our Home Care Club pricing on preventative maintenance equipment tune-ups.
 Click here to see all the benefits of our Home Care Club.

 HRV (Heat Recovery Ventilator): Exchanges stale building air with fresh outdoor air.
-Fresh air is filtered and heated (or cooled) with a recovery system that allows for more energy efficient operation.
+Fresh air is filtered and heated (or cooled) with a recovery system allowing more energy-efficient operation.

 Humidifier: A device that maintains the proper humidity level in the home.
-The humidifier is attached to the furnace ductwork that adds moisture to the air.
-Proper humidity levels, typically between 20% to 50% relative humidity, is necessary to make your home comfortable during the heating season.
+The humidifier attached to the furnace ductwork adds moisture to the air.
+Acceptable humidity levels, typically between 20% to 50% relative humidity, are necessary to make your home comfortable during the heating season.
 Proper humidity reduces dry throat and skin, reduces static shocks, keeps furniture and your home from cracking, and increases equipment energy efficiency.
 It’s become well known that a home with proper humidity feels warmer than a dry home, even at lower temperature settings.

 Humidity Control: The furnace and air conditioner work together to reduce the humidity levels in the home without providing significant cooling.
-This mode of operation can increase comfort on humid days with a mild temperature.
+This mode of operation can increase comfort on humid days with mild temperatures.

-HVAC: Stands for Heating, Ventilation and Air Conditioning.
-It refers to the entire system that heats and cools your house which includes not only the furnace, air conditioner, air cleaner, and humidifier but the ductwork that conveys the conditioned air throughout the house.
+HVAC: Stands for Heating, Ventilation, and Air Conditioning.
+It refers to the entire system that heats and cools your house, including the furnace, air conditioner, air cleaner, and humidifier, and the ductwork that conveys the conditioned air throughout the house.

 Infinity Air Purifier: The Infinity Air Purifier is Carrier’s premier air purification solution.
 It’s ideal for homeowners with allergy concerns, those susceptible to airborne germs, such as infants and the elderly, and those sensitive to the effects of mold, pollen, pets, and more.